erikdkarlsson/erikdkarlsson/README.md

 - 👋 Hi, I’m @erikdkarlsson
-- 👀 I’m interested utilizing computers to augment
+- 👀 I’m interested in automation, data, finance
-- 🌱 I’m currently learning java and nlp in python
+- 🌱 I’m currently learning java and machine learning in python
-- 💞️ I’m looking to collaborate on nlp and ML projects
+- 💞️ I’m looking to collaborate on data analysis
-- 📫 How to reach me discord:
+- 📫 How to reach me discord: erikdkarlsson#0298

 <!---
 erikdkarlsson/erikdkarlsson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.